Agent Tool Registry (ERC-8257)

 How It Works

-A tool is an HTTPS endpoint with a JSON Schema interface, discoverable through a .well-known manifest.
+A tool is a single-purpose HTTPS endpoint with a JSON Schema interface, discoverable through a .well-known manifest.
+Each tool registration should map to exactly one REST API endpoint that performs a focused action, similar to how a well-designed REST API has one endpoint per operation.
 The lifecycle:

 - Build an endpoint that accepts JSON input and returns JSON output, then serve a manifest at